Immigration to Italy: Mediterranean Sea crossings crisis

 As migration and asylum policies are exclusive responsibilities of each member State, the increased migration pressure at the EU Southern border sparked tensions between EU States on how to differentiate between people migrating due to economic reasons, which in principle are regarded as unlawful immigrants and thus are forced to leave or deported, and people fleeing violence or persecution for religious, sexual orientation, political reasons, who can be granted asylum rights.
 As the Libyan authoritarian governments struggled to keep control of the country, it allowed an increase in northbound migrant flows as a tactic to pressure Italy and the EU not to militarily intervene in the country, as Gaddafi feared his regime would be overthrown.

 Some Italian towns and cities disobeyed instructions from the national government to house migrants.
 The Mafia Capitale investigation revealed that the Italian Mafia profited from the migrant crisis and exploited refugees.
 The murder of Ashley Ann Olsen in her Italian apartment by an illegal immigrant from Senegal rapidly acquired political significance in the context of the European migrant crisis.
 The police chief of Florence addressed safety concerns and "assur[ed] the public that Florence remained safe" in the wake of the Olsen murder.

 Since 2014, thousands of migrants have tried every month to cross the Central Mediterranean to Italy, risking their lives on unsafe boats including fishing trawlers.
 Many of them were fleeing poverty-stricken homelands or war-torn countries and sought economic opportunity within the EU.
 Italy, and, in particular, its southern island of Lampedusa, received enormous numbers of Africans and Middle-Easterners transported by smugglers and NGOs operating along the ungoverned coast of the failed state of Libya.

 There were 153,842 Mediterranean sea arrivals to Italy in 2015, 9 percent less than the previous year; most of the refugees and migrants came from Eritrea, Nigeria, and Somalia, whereas the number of Syrian refugees sharply decreased, as most of them took the Eastern Mediterranean route from Turkey to Greece.

 The first three months of 2016 saw an increase in the number of migrants rescued at sea being brought to southern Italian ports.
 In April 2016, nearly 6,000 mostly sub-Saharan African migrants landed in Italy in four days.
 In June 2016, over 10,000 migrants were rescued in four days.
 In 2016, 181,100 migrants arrived in Italy by sea.

 In April 2017, more than 8,000 migrants were rescued near Libya and brought to Italy in three days.
 From January to November 2017, approximately 114,600 migrants arrived in Italy by sea.
-Approximately 5,000 African migrants were rescued in waters off the coast of Libya between 18–20 May 2017.
+Approximately 5,000 African migrants were rescued in waters off the coast of Libya between 18 and 20 May 2017.

 Since 2013, Italy took in over 700,000 migrants, mainly from sub-Saharan Africa.

+In September 2023, Boats, carrying roughly 7,000 migrants—more than the total population of Lampedusa—arrived on the island within the span of 24 hours.

+In 2023, 155,754 migrants arrived in Italy, up from 103,846 in 2022.